 Not like this was a consultation or anything, but I feel there is some helpful advice in the discussion that is good to pass on to others, which is why I added it to this post.
 That, and this person just so happened to PM me that site while I was working on this topic.

-Given that they stated in our conversation that others had told them that the site was ‘fine’, I suppose some of you may think that speaks poorly of the WA community, but please don’t judge.
-I’m not sure who they’d reached out to, but I know for a fact that there are many other members in there who would have patiently shown them the err in their ways.
+Given that they stated in our conversation that others had told them that the site was ‘fine’, I suppose some of you may think that speaks poorly of the WA community, but don’t be so quick to judge.
+I’m not sure who they’d reached out to, but I know for a fact that there are probably a few other members in there who would have patiently shown them the err in their ways.
+At least, I hope there would have been.

-Alright, well I hope you enjoyed my little rant, and I hope you, too, were able to glean a bit of wisdom from the few bits of advice I shared with my fellow WA member. 🙂
+Alright, well I hope you enjoyed my little rant and were able to glean a bit of wisdom from the few bits of advice I shared with a fellow WA member. 🙂

 Until next time..!